taublast/FastPopups/README.md

 ## Intro

 We have 2 layers here: background dimmer and popup content.
 You can customize the dimmer by setting `BackgroundColor` of the popup and control the level of tint and transparency.
 This one will cover all the screen.
 When you set popup's layout/padding/anchor properties you are controlling the content.
 Animations are separate for dimmer and content, first one only uses fade and content is fully animated upon settings, please see below.
+If you need to wait until the popup is closed use `ShowPopupAsync` it can even return a result.
+For a fire a forget scenario use `Show`.
+But wait.. better read the full docs, no?

 ## 🚀 Quick Start